All Episodes

 Grab yourself a beverage, get a good seat up in the front, and while people are pouring in, I'll check your stocks for you.

-It's kind of flat.
+It's kind of flat, up a little bit.

-It'll be jumping around today, I guess.
+You'll be jumping around today, I guess.

 Let me make sure I can see your comments and we'll get going.